 Eventually, you will move, and we want you to be prepared when this is necessary.
-PMI tenants are required to give a 30 days' notice prior to moving.
-You must give us notice in writing 30 day in advance.
+PMI tenants are required to give a 30 days' notice prior to moving with the lease ending at the end of the month.
+You must give us notice on your portal or in writing 30 day in advance.
 Please provide you official notice on your Tenants portal, here are the steps to do so:

-Log in to your Tenants Portal - go to the MY ACCOUNT TAB > click on the MY ACCOUNT SUMMARY link> click on the PROPERTY ADDRESS in reference> up top click on GIVE NOTICE link to provide those details.
+Log in to your Residents Portal - go to the LEASE DETAILS Section > click on the MOVE OUT NOTICE link and provide the required details.